oletizi/avi-docs/src/site/docs/16.2.2/elastic-ha-for-avi-service-engines/index.md

 </figcapture>
 </figure>

-As shown in figure 3, with only 4 slots remaining just after the 5 re-placements, if Vantage’s <a href="/docs/latest/orchestrator-access-modes">orchestrator mode is set to write access</a>, Vantage spins up SE5 to meet the M=1 condition, which in this case requires at least 8 slots available for re-placements.
+As shown in figure 3, with only 4 slots remaining just after the 5 re-placements, if Vantage’s <a href="orchestrator-access-modes">orchestrator mode is set to write access</a>, Vantage spins up SE5 to meet the M=1 condition, which in this case requires at least 8 slots available for re-placements.

 The imbalance in loading disappears over time if one or both of two things happens:
 <ol>